EVerest/libocpp/doc/ocpp_201_README.md

 ### Initialize the Database

-Use provided [SQLite database](/doc/database_migrations.md) or implement your own storage drive.
+To initialize the database where a `ChargePoint` will persist state, please use the provided [SQLite database](/doc/database_migrations.md) or implement your own storage drive.

 ## OCPP 2.0.1 Use Cases in `libocpp`